-- Planting should be provided where practicable in the barrier and buffers but must not overhang. - Plants under 0.3m in height, should be selected to maintain sightlines. - The permit-holder must ensure plants are watered and maintained. - Artificial plants are discouraged.
+- Planting should be provided where practicable in the barrier and buffers but must not overhang to obstruct views or passing traffic. - Plants under 0.3m in height, should be selected to maintain sightlines. - The permit-holder must ensure plants are watered and maintained. - Artificial plants are discouraged.